-After a truck accident, it’s common for victims to wonder how long it will take to reach a settlement in their personal injury claim.
+After a truck accident, it’s common for victims to wonder how long it will take to reach a settlement in their truck accident claim.
 This is often one of the first questions we hear in a truck accident case.
 While it’s completely understandable to want your settlement as soon as possible, sooner does not always mean better.

 Investigation of Liability in the Truck Accident

-In truck accidents, there may be more than one possible at-fault party in the collision.
+There may be more than one possible at-fault party in truck accidents in the collision.
 Often, the truck driver and the trucking company will each hold a portion of the fault.
-Your lawyer will want to investigate the details of the crash—and so will the insurance company after you file your claim.
+Your lawyer will want to investigate the details of the crash, and so will the insurance company after you file your claim.

 It’s common for insurance companies to try and blame truck accident victims for part of the accident in an attempt to reduce their own liability.
 So, they will spend time investigating the accident and the percentage of fault for each party.
 An investigation into the evidence can increase how long your case takes to settle, but it’s usually worth it.